ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 #### Preferred Methods of Communication:

 * **Piazza:** Please use Piazza for all communication regarding this course as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
 You should receive a response within one business day, and hopefully much sooner.
-* **Email**: Students are also welcome to email me anytime with questions outside of this course.
+* **Email**: Students are also welcome to email me anytime with questions outside of the scope of this course.
 I will try to respond within one business day.
 Questions related to the course itself may be redirected to Piazza.
+I'm also active on the K-State CS chat channel.
 * **Phone/Text:** _Emergencies only!_ I will do my best to respond as quickly as I am able.

 ### Prerequisites